SFDC-TechHub/SFDC-TechHub.github.io/CONTRIBUTING.md

   - Make changes on the respective file .
 For e.g -> For Development feature , make changes on /dev/developerUpdates.html
   - Using proper comments in the code, test it properly.
   - Raise a Pull Request and add me as an approver.
 Please make sure to provide details of the release feature that you made changes for in the PR comments.
+  - Once done, just wait for your code to be approved and added to this repository.